sarannetworkprogammer/ML_NLP_Datafoundations/README.md

 # Data_foundations
 Data_foundations_class by Rios

-All these labs are Python, Machine learning, NLP topics
+All these labs are Python, Machine learning, Natural Language processing labs